Pressio/pressio-builder/README.md

 ## pressio-builder

-This repo provides scripts and tools to simplify and automate the build/installation process of the TPLs needed to build/run `pressio` unit and regression tests.
-(Note that if you just want to use `pressio` in your code, no building process is needed, as explained [here](https://github.com/Pressio/pressio)).
+This repo provides scripts and tools to simplify and automate some of the building process of `pressio` unit and regression tests.
+(Note that if you just want to use `pressio` in your code, no building process is needed, as explained [here](https://pressio.github.io/pressio/html/md_pages_getstarted_build_and_install.html)).

 ### Step-by-step guides
 - Follow [this](https://github.com/Pressio/pressio/wiki/Serial-build-of-Pressio-with-tests-enabled) for a step-by-step guide on using `pressio-builder` to build GTest, Eigen, and build the tests in `pressio`, *without* MPI.